discordjs/guide/guide/creating-your-bot/command-deployment.md

 # Registering slash commands

 ::: tip
-For fully functional slash commands, there are three important pieces of code that need to be written.
-They are:
+For fully functional slash commands, you need three important pieces of code:

 1. The [individual command files](slash-commands.html), containing their definitions and functionality.
 2. The [command handler](command-handling.html), which dynamically reads the files and executes the commands.